 - When all the ingredients are tender, add the curry roux.
 Turn off the stove.
-Using chopsticks or fork, allow the curry roux to dissolve completely inside the ladle, and then release it to the broth.
+Using a ladle to add the roux, allow the curry roux to dissolve completely inside the ladle, and then release it to the broth.
 This will ensure that the undissolved roux will not get into the broth.
 When you feel that the curry is very thick for your taste, you can add some water to dilute it.
 Now, you can start to cook using low heat, and stir regularly—be careful to avoid burning the curry.

-- Add the Worcestershire sauce and milk, and grate the apple to add some sweetness.
+- Add the Worcestershire sauce and grate the apple to add some sweetness.